lqhuang/scala-native-http/README.md

      - Provided by [cquiroz/scala-java-time](https://github.com/cquiroz/scala-java-time)
    - [x] `java.util.Locale`
      - Provided by [cquiroz/scala-java-locales](https://github.com/cquiroz/scala-java-locales)
-   - [ ] `javax.net.ssl.SSLContext`
-     - No existed implementation yet
-     - May try to implement it in the future on upstream project [lolgab/scala-native-crypto](https://github.com/lolgab/scala-native-crypto)
 2. Will try to include in this package
    - [x] `java.net.Proxy`
    - [x] `java.net.ProxySelector`